 Dayna Fendrick (Naples)

 In pursuit of her career path and desire to live in a sub-tropical climate, Dayna became a resident of Naples in 1986 and a weekend resident of Everglades City in 2003.
 As a Landscape Architect and Land Planner, she has designed numerous parks & recreational facilities and streetscape projects.
 One of her most rewarding experiences was to be involved with the Master Planning of several public parks in Homestead after the devastation of Hurricane Andrew in 1992.
 Dayna is an advocate for walkable communities and creating safe and enjoyable bike & pedestrian facilities.
 After forming her own firm in 2008, she was able to focus on sustainable design and green development techniques.
 She is a recreational cyclist and enjoys on and off-road biking in the Everglades area, as well as fishing and exploring the Ten Thousand Islands and points south.
-Dayna has served on the Pathways Advisory Committee of the Collier County MPO since 2009 and as Chair of the PAC since 2012.
+Dayna currently serves on the Everglades City Bicycle / Pedestrian Committee and has served on the Collier County MPO Bicycle / Pedestrian Advisory Committee since 2009.
+Dayna was instrumental in Everglades City receiving the Florida Trail Town designation by the Office of Greenways & Trails in January 2019.

 Patricia A. Huff (Everglades City)

 After settling in the Everglades in 1994, Patty became involved in several environmental and historical organizations, including the Friends of the Fakahatchee Strand Preserve State Park, the Everglades Association, the Everglades Society for Historic Preservation, the Friends of the Museum of the Everglades, Collier County Historic and Archaeological Preservation Board, the Citizens Advisory Committee of the Collier County MPO and the Everglades Area Chamber of Commerce Board.
 Patty and her husband have cycled over 30,000 miles in the past 18 years, including two tours across the United States and five trips around Europe.
 Her commitment to safe alternative transportation and love of the Everglades encouraged her to help organize the Friends of the River of Grass Greenway with Maureen Bonness in 2008.
-In 2016 Patty was elected to the Florida Bicycle Association Board of Directors and serves on its Legislative Committee.
+In 2016 Patty was elected to the Florida Bicycle Association Board of Directors, currently serving as President.
+Patty helped organize the Everglades City Trail Town Committee and was instrumental in Everglades City receiving the Florida Trail Town designation by the Office of Greenways & Trails in January 2019.
+Patty also serves on the Everglades City Bicycle / Pedestrian Committee.

 Scott Shook (Marco Island)